 CCP’s position towards the US...

-On the other hand, the Nanking government's increasingly lenient stance regarding the occupation of Japan had significant implications.
+On the other hand, the Nanjing government's increasingly lenient stance regarding the occupation of Japan had significant implications.
 This approach, interpreted in China as a sign of the GMD's weakness and its reliance on the United States for support, further eroded nationalist sentiment and intensified the perception that Jiang Jieshi depended on foreign assistance to sustain an unpopular civil war.
 Consequently, many nationalists began to harbour anti-government sentiments and directed their discontent towards the United States due to its association with the disliked GMD regime.
 As a result, the CCP, despite potential concerns arising from their ideological ties with the Soviet Union, found themselves with an additional avenue for mobilizing nationalist support.
 They positioned themselves as defenders of China's interests against the backdrop of perceived "American imperialism."

 “Chinese and American interests are correlated and similar.
 They fit together economically and politically.
 We can and must work together.”